Salt Lake City: Amateur sports

 The University of Utah and Brigham Young University (BYU) both maintain large followings in the city, and the rivalry between the two colleges has a long and storied history.
 Despite the fact that Utah is a secular university, the rivalry is sometimes referred to as the Holy War because of BYU's status as an LDS Church-owned university.
-Until the 2011–12 season, they both played in the Mountain West Conference (MWC) of the NCAA's Division I and have played each other 100 times in football since 1896 (continuously since 1922).
+Until the 2011–12 season, they both played in the Mountain West Conference (MWC) of the NCAA's Division I and have played each other over 100 times in football since 1896.

 While Salt Lake City does not have a professional football team, the college football teams of both universities are popular in the city and the state as a whole.
 The University of Utah was the first school from a non-automatic qualifying conference to win two Bowl Championship Series (BCS) bowl games (and was the first from outside the BCS affiliated conferences to be invited to one) since the system was introduced in 1998.
 BYU defeated the University of Michigan in the 1984 Holiday Bowl to win the state's only college football national championship.
 The University of Utah was a part of the controversy surrounding the fairness of the BCS.
 Despite undefeated seasons in both 2004 and 2008, Utah was not invited to participate in the national championship in either season because it was a member of the MWC, a BCS non-automatic qualifying conference.

 College basketball also has an important presence in the city.
 The Utah Utes men's basketball team plays its home games at the Jon M. Huntsman Center on its campus in Salt Lake City.
 The team won the 1944 NCAA basketball tournament and made the final of the 1998 NCAA basketball tournament.
-The school has also hosted the NCAA Division I men's basketball tournament many times, both at the Huntsman Center and Vivint Arena, including the Final Four of the famous 1979 tournament, when it was known as the Special Events Center.
+The school has also hosted the NCAA Division I men's basketball tournament many times, both at the Huntsman Center and Delta Center, including the Final Four of the famous 1979 tournament, when it was known as the Special Events Center.

 The Utah Avalanche, formed in January 2011, were a development rugby league team for the now defunct American National Rugby League.
 In June 2012, Salt Lake City hosted the IRB Junior World Rugby Trophy, a major international rugby union tournament for under-20 national teams from "second-tier" nations.

 Utah became the first state outside Minnesota where bandy exists when Olympic Bandy Club was formed in Salt Lake City.
 Salt Lake is also home to two roller derby leagues: the Salt City Derby Girls and Wasatch Roller Derby, both of which field travel teams.